goldfeyesh/codeu_project_2017/README.md

        if the port is already in use.
      + `<persistent-dir>`: the path where you want the server to save data between runs.
+     + `<data_persist>`: an optional argument for what database you want the server to use to persist data between runs.
+If you do not want to use a database, do not put anything.
+If you want to use a MySQL database, put 'mysql'.
+       Please note that since we did not set up hosting you will need to set up your own local MySQL database called 'mydb' to persist data and successfully run all tests.
+       Scripts to create the tables in the database are in the mysql folder in the root directory of the project.
+You will also need to create a user for the MySQL database with the username: myuser and password: aliceli1.

      The startup arguments for `run_client.sh` are the following:
      + `<host>`: the hostname or IP address of the computer on which the server